Composite Stechzeug (armor for the "German Joust")

 ClassificationsArms and Armor

 MarkingsHelm and cuirass have chiseled, chevronic marks within, and a like mark but transversely crossed at the apex above on the outside.
+These might be variants on the "A" found on the besagew.
 The pauldrons have punched serial dots, a Nuremberg view-mark and the mark of Siebenbürger, with painted "NR20" within the left pauldron.
 The besagew has the etched arms of Nuremberg surmounted by an "A", and painted "W.1322" on reverse (inventory number from Germanisches Nationalmuseum).
 The poldermiton has punched serial dots.
 The manifer has "v"-shaped nicks (some later) on the internal edges, and painted "W.1320", "W.1321" within.

 Credit LineThe John Woodman Higgins Armory Collection